BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The single most important thing to remember while singing is to open your mouth wide and sing with all your might.
 Singers have a wrong notion that they look foolish when they open their mouth wide and hence wind up singing with just parted lips which the audience has to strain to understand.
 What is the point then?
 Just stand in front of the mirror and try it out and you will see what I mean.
 Try to follow the opera singer when you are rendering a song.
 Only then can the lyrics be heard and understood and appreciated.
 The tune of the song also becomes evident.
 The parted lips singing makes the songs go flat.

-One very common mistake committed by some singers are that they refuse to open their mouth and sing in a full-throated voice.
+One very common mistake committed by some singers is that they refuse to open their mouths and sing in a full-throated voice.
 This is probably some misconception that they have, that if you open your mouth, you do not look nice or sound decent.
 Well, it only goes to show how wrong they are.
 The only way to get your diction correct and clear is to open your mouth and formulate the words properly so that people listening can understand what you are singing.
 One good example is the famous singer Josh Groban.

 Step 5: Singing Clearly